kaustubhk24/blog.kaustubh.codes/_posts/2021-03-08-program-to-accept-user-details-and-print-result.md

 77 # Maths Marks
 </code></pre>

-This will output student result All subject&#8217;s marks and percent must be greater than equal to 35
+This will output student result All subject's marks and percent must be greater than equal to 35

 **Constraint**